rjts03/Charity-Water/README.md

-# 💧 Charity Water – Responsive Donation Website
+# 💧 Charity Water – Responsive Donation Website Landing Page

-A fully responsive and animated website designed to support a clean water initiative.
+A fully responsive and animated landing page designed to support a clean water initiative.
 The project showcases impactful design, smooth animations, and mobile optimization to engage users and drive donations.

 ## 📌 Overview